 Venom’s marginal screentime in this movie is because he’s more of a metaphor than a character.
 Revenge and forgiveness are the two main themes of “Spider-Man 3”.
 Unlike Peter, Mary Jane, Harry and Flint, Eddie is the only one who never relinquishes his hatred towards someone who ‘wronged’ him and refuses to repent, which is why he gets fully corrupted into a deranged monster and gets blown-up (I might have smirked at that outcome).
 People who hate this film often cite Venom being underused as one of the big reasons why, and that’s entirely fair.
 Venom is one of the most interesting characters in Spidey’s rogues gallery.
 Unlike some of the other baddies, who either know they’re evil or have no interest in human morality, Venom sees himself as the put-down hero of his own story and Spider-Man as the villain.
 He’s also the ultimate stalker.
 He doesn’t have to eat, he doesn’t sleep, he never tires, he knows all about Peter’s life and he has his powers.
 There’s a whole lot of psychological horror that can mined out of this creepy, invasive character which “Spider-Man 3” doesn’t take much advantage of, because it’s already stuffed full of other things.
 If you ever want to see how interesting and frightening of an antagonist Venom can be with enough time to flesh out his character, I suggest checking out “Spider-Man: The Animated Series” or “The Spectacular Spider-Man” at some point.

 I think the single most annoying character in this movie though is Gwen Stacy.
 Eddie at least goes evil in the last act and provides a thrilling climax.
 Gwen Stacy contributes absolutely nothing of value for this entire movie and feels shoehorned in.
 The only reason why she exists is to act as a plot device to stir up drama between Peter and Mary Jane, and considering the precedent set in the last two movies, they clearly don’t need her for that.
-No offense to Bryce Dallas Howard, but if I were to trim the fat in this movie, her character would be the first to go.
+No offense to Bryce Dallas Howard, but if I were to trim the fat in this movie, her character would be the first one to go.
 Rosemary Harris is a delight as always as Aunt May, and I always enjoy her mother / son relationship with Peter, particularly when she’s divulging stories about her early years with Uncle Ben.
 It’s easy to overlook with so many other things going on in this movie, but karma starts to catch up to J. Jonah Jameson, Peter’s cheapskate boss, for the last two films: Betty and Ted drive him crazy, Eddie makes a fool out of him, Peter strong-arms him for a proper job, and he gets hustled by a little girl.
 So that’s fun to watch.
-Peter’s Russian landlord, Mr. Ditkovich, and his daughter, Ursula, get a few scenes as well, and while I always like the rent running gag I’m glad we get to see more of Mr. Ditkovich’s personality beyond worrying about money.
+Peter’s snarky Russian landlord, Mr. Ditkovich, and his daughter, Ursula, get a few scenes as well, and while I always like the rent running gag I’m glad we get to see more of Mr. Ditkovich’s personality beyond worrying about money.
 He’s actually really concerned when Peter starts acting out-of-character and tries to get involved in his love life.
 I also still really like Ursula.
 She clearly has a crush on Peter but she knows he’s with MJ, so she just tries to be a good friend to him.

 Thematically, “Spider-Man 3” is the darkest of the Raimi trilogy, so the color scheme reflects that.
 While the first two films were mostly bright and open, “Spider-Man 3” has a dark blue, subdued color scheme and a steely, silver aesthetic for much of the movie.
-The direction from Sam Raimi is as inspired and elaborate as ever, with a number of tightly-cut, invigorating sequences like Harry chasing Peter through the city, Spider-Man saving Gwen from falling to her death as time practically stops, Peter and Flint’s showdown in the sewers, and the entire, dizzying climax of Peter trying to save MJ from Venom’s web.
+The direction from Sam Raimi is as inspired and elaborate as ever, with a number of tightly-cut, invigorating sequences like Harry chasing Peter through the city, Spider-Man saving Gwen from falling to her death as time practically stops around them, Peter and Flint’s showdown in the sewers, and the entire, dizzying climax of Peter trying to save MJ from Venom’s web.
 As always, the way the Raimi trilogy blends practical effects and practical stunts with CGI is very visually impressive (though the third installment seems to rely more on green screen than the previous two), and many of the action sequences still hold up well after a decade.
 Since Danny Elfman opted not to return for the third film, Christopher Young scores the last movie.
-Presumably Young didn’t have the deal Elfman had with Sony Records, since his score for the movie was never released, which I’ve always felt was a shame since he easily turned in the same standard of work as his predecessor (particularly the cue for Harry’s first attack on Peter).
+Presumably Young didn’t have the deal Elfman had with Sony Records, since his score for the movie was never released, which I’ve always felt was a shame since he easily turned in the same standard of work as his predecessor (particularly the frenetic cue for Harry’s first attack on Peter).
 Young writes two themes for the Sandman, a rumbling, menacing and unmovable prime leitmotif, and a quiet, tender piano theme for the character’s strained relationship with his daughter.
 He pens a dark, daring and untamed theme for black suit Spider-Man, and a corrupted, perverted version of it for Venom.
 Interestingly, while Chris spins numerous variations on Danny’s Spider-Man theme, the personal theme for Peter Parker is absent from the main title suite for once, and is also absent for most of the movie’s score.
 It finally turns up twice in the last act, implying that Peter had been missing his heart and humility for most of the movie until he recovers it near the end.

 “Spider-Man 3” starts strong and ends strong, but the middle act can be a slog to get through, with the section where Harry breaks Peter and MJ up being the absolute nadir of the film.
 It would probably get a lower grade if the last act wasn’t as strong as it was.
-As a whole, through it’s up and downs, I feel like the Raimi trilogy tells a pretty satisfying complete story about what it means to be a hero and what it takes to get through life.
+As a whole, through it’s ups and downs, I feel like the Raimi trilogy tells a pretty satisfying complete story about what it means to be a hero and what it takes to get through life.

 * The cumulative opening recap, barreling through footage from the last two movies and backed by Christopher Young’s main titles overture, really puts into perspective that this is the climax and finale of the Raimi trilogy.
 It’s been quite a ride.